The Wonderful World Of E.P.E. Memorabilia (1957-61)

 Ring | 1956

 The gold-plated adjustable Ring is quite rare nowadays.
-And the 1956 Display Card still holding all 12 rings will easily set you back a grand.
+And the 1956 Display Card still holding all 12 rings will easily set you back two grand.

-To the right we have a wonderful and interesting fullpage ad from Modern Screen (April 1957).
+To the right we have a fullpage ad from Modern Screen (April 1957).
 Please click the image for the full picture

 Below we see the display, as well as the ring, in more detail.